Working as a Principal Investigator at BDR

-RIKEN BDR is a flat organization in terms of research, where all of its team leaders stand on equal footing working to fulfill BDR’s missions.
-There are over 60 BDR team leaders, and approximately one half of them are currently in their 30s and 40s.
-For many of them, joining the BDR as team leader was the start of their independent research as principal investigators (PIs).
+RIKEN BDR has a flat organizational structure in terms of research, where all of its principal investigators (PIs) stand on equal footing working to fulfill BDR’s missions.
+There are about 50 PIs, including team leaders and unit leaders, with approximately half of them currently in their 30s and 40s.
+For many of them, joining the BDR as a PI was the start of their independent research careers.

 BDR values curiosity-driven research, which allows early-career PIs to pursue their research based on their own unique ideas.

 One of BDR’s strong attributes is its PIs who have backgrounds in various disciplines.
 Their expertise ranges from biology, chemistry, physics, engineering, mathematics, computer science, and medicine—exceptional diversity for a life science research institute.

 Exploiting this rich diversity in research, we have established several cross-disciplinary collaborative projects (called Center Projects), which promotes cooperation among multiple laboratories to work on specific themes or target areas.
 Each Center Project organizes research meetings throughout the year in which most are open to any BDR researchers that are interested.

 There are a wide range of seminars and symposia organized by the Center, which are open to all BDR members and often to the scientific community as well.
 Internally, there is an annual research retreat, monthly scientific exchanges and more, which provide ample opportunities for PIs and other researchers who have different backgrounds and different interests to network and interact with each other.
 These opportunities also lead to new and exciting collaborative and interdisciplinary research.